mahmoud-mahdy/CLI_for_coffe_shop/MovieLens_data_pipeline/README.md

 ```
 check ```generate docs``` and ```source freshness``` both are already set to work in the code.

-Sidenote: when running any query it will be limited to only 100 results this has been set to make the development faster therefore in production we remove the limit using ```'{'is_test_run': 'false'}'```
+Note: when running any query it will be limited to only 100 results this has been set to make the development faster therefore in production we remove the limit using ```'{'is_test_run': 'false'}'```

 ```dbt test``` will run all the tests sets and source freshness will run automatically in the beginning.